 - Crunching fallen leaves underfoot.

-- The smell of orange zest, freshly zested.
+- The smell of orange, lemon or lime zest, freshly zested.

 - Thai food, especially a well-cooked Thai Green Chicken Curry with just the right amount of chilli-kick.